-32. Daniel Teichroeb,49 son of Michael Teichroeb 100 and Aganetha Dyck,101 was born 22 February 1789 in Gross Usnitz, Stuhm Lowlands, Prussia and died 5 January 1857 in Schoenhorst, Chortitza, Ukraine.
+32. Daniel Teichroeb,49 son of Michael Teichroeb 100 and Aganetha Dyck,101 was born on 22 Feb 1789 in Gross Usnitz, Stuhm Lowlands, Prussia and died on 5 Jan 1857 in Schoenhorst, Chortitza, Ukraine.

 Daniel was a son of Michael Teichroeb of Kalthof by his third wife Anganetha.
 Daniel immigrated to Molotschna with his mother and siblings in 1803.
 She is listed as a widow at the time.
 By 1804 she is listed as the wife of Abraham Neudorff in Muntau, Molotschna.
 As recently as the 1811 Molotschna Census Daniel was still living in Muntau with his mother and step father.